Seeking Yahweh's Favor

 III.
 When in danger I pray, “Deliver me, deal bountifully with me.”
 (6 & 7)

-By crying out to Yahweh in our distress, we turn to the only one who can deliver us.
+By crying out to Yahweh in our distress, we turn to the only one who is able to deliver us.

-David in this psalm cries out to Yahweh in a period of desperation with the confidence that God will hear and answer his prayer.
+David in this psalm cried out to Yahweh in a period of desperation with the confidence that God would hear and answer his prayer.
 Two phrases in the psalm express this assurance: “You know my way” (vs. 3) and “You deal bountifully with me” (vs. 7).
-We should learn to pray with the same kind of expectancy that, when we find ourselves in desperate straits, he will surely hear us and will soon answer our prayers for deliverance.
+We should learn to pray with the same kind of expectation that, when we find ourselves in desperate straits, he will surely hear us and will soon answer our prayers for deliverance.